Trump appeals Maine ruling barring him from ballot under the Constitution’s insurrection clause

 “This is part of the process.
 I have confidence in my decision and confidence in the rule of law.
 This is Maine’s process and it’s really important that first and foremost every single one of us who serves in government uphold the Constitution and the laws of the state,” she said.

+Trump’s critics have filed dozens of lawsuits seeking to disqualify him in multiple states.

-Trump on Tuesday was also expected to appeal a similar ruling by the Colorado Supreme Court directly to the U.S. Supreme Court.
-The nation’s highest court has never issued a decision on Section 3, and the Colorado court’s 4-3 ruling that it applied to Trump was the first time in history the provision was used to bar a presidential contender from the ballot.
+None succeeded until a slim majority of Colorado’s seven justices — all of whom were appointed by Democratic governors — ruled against Trump last month.
+The Colorado court’s 4-3 decision was the first time in history the provision was used to bar a presidential contender from the ballot.

-Trump’s critics have filed dozens of lawsuits seeking to disqualify him from the ballot in multiple states.
+Trump lost Colorado in 2020, and he doesn’t need to win it again to garner an Electoral College majority next year.
+But he earned one of Maine’s four Electoral College votes in 2020 by winning the state’s 2nd Congressional District, so Bellows’ decision could have an impact next November.

 A week after Colorado’s ruling, Bellows issued her own.
 Critics warned it was even more perilous because it could pave the way for partisan election officials to simply disqualify candidates they oppose.
 Bellows, a former head of Maine’s branch of the American Civil Liberties Union, has previously criticized Trump and his behavior on Jan.
 6.

-Bellows, who has said her personal views had nothing to do with her ruling, was the first top election official to move to bar Trump from the ballot.
-Many others, Democrats and Republicans, had told activists urging them to strike Trump from the ballot that they did not have that power.

-Section 3 is novel legal territory in the past century, barely used since the years after the Civil War, when it kept defeated Confederates from returning to their former government positions.
+The Constitution’s Section 3 has been barely used since the years after the Civil War, when it kept defeated Confederates from returning to their former government positions.
 The two-sentence clause says that anyone who swore an oath to “support” the Constitution and then engaged in insurrection cannot hold office unless a two-thirds vote of Congress allows it.

+Trump’s lawyers argue the provision isn’t intended to apply to the president, contending that the oath for the top office in the land isn’t to “support” the Constitution but instead to “preserve, protect and defend” it.
+They also argue that the presidency isn’t explicitly mentioned in the amendment, only any “officer of the United States” — a legal term they contend doesn’t apply to the president.

+Trump made the opposite argument defending against his prosecution for fraud by the Manhattan District Attorney’s office, contending the case should move to federal court because the president is “an officer of the United States.”
+The prosecutors argued that language only applies to presidential appointees — Trump’s position here.

 But it returned to use after Jan.
 6, 2021.
 In 2022, a judge used it to remove a rural New Mexico county commissioner from office after he was convicted of a misdemeanor for entering the U.S. Capitol on Jan.
 6. Liberal groups sued to block Republican Reps.
 Madison Cawthorn and Marjorie Taylor Greene from running for reelection because of their roles on that day.
 Cawthorn’s case became moot when he lost his primary in 2022, and a judge ruled to keep Greene on the ballot.